Any time a book is so revolutionary that it is banned, you know you should read it.

 The result, according to Michelle, is a revolving penitentiary door that keeps black men returning to prison – the easiest way for them to survive.
 The effects on the Black community are evident.

-What You Need To Know About Michelle Alexander – The Author of The New Jim Crow Book
+About The Author of The New Jim Crow Book

 Before writing the New Jim Crow book, Alexander served for several years as director of the Racial Justice Project at the ACLU of Northern California, and subsequently directed the Civil Rights Clinics at Stanford Law School, where she was an associate professor.

-Alexander is a former law clerk for Justice Harry Blackmun on the U.S. Supreme Court, and has appeared as a commentator on CNN, MSNBC, and NPR.
-The New Jim Crow: Mass Incarceration in the Age of Colorblindness
+She is a former law clerk for Justice Harry Blackmun on the U.S. Supreme Court, and has appeared as a commentator on CNN, MSNBC, and NPR.

 Michelle Alexander is a credit to our people, and anyone serious about raising their consciousness needs to have The New Jim Crow Book on their shelves.